gauge-sh/tach/docs/getting-started.md

 ### Installation
 ```bash
 pip install tach
 ```
 ### Setup
 Tach allows you to configure what is and is not considered a package.
 By default, Tach will identify and create configuration for all top level packages it finds.

+You can do this interactively!
 From the root of your python project, run:
 ```bash
  tach pkg
 # Up/Down: Navigate  Ctrl + Up: Jump to parent  Right: Expand  Left: Collapse
 # Ctrl + c: Exit without saving  Ctrl + s: Save packages  Enter: Mark/unmark package  Ctrl + a: Mark/unmark all siblings
 ```
+Mark and unmark each package as needed, depending on what you want to define boundaries for.

 Once you have marked all the packages you want to enforce constraints between, run:
 ```bash
 tach sync
 ```
 This will create the root configuration for your project, `tach.yml`, with the dependencies that currently exist between each package you've marked.

-Check out what Tach has found:
+You can then see what Tach has found by viewing the `tach.yml`'s contents:
 ```
 cat tach.yml
 ```

-NOTE: Dependencies on code that are not marked as packages are out of the scope of Tach and will not be enforced.
+Note: Dependencies on code that are not marked as packages are out of the scope of Tach and will not be enforced.

 ### Enforcement
 Tach comes with a simple cli command to enforce the boundaries that you just set up!
 From the root of your Python project, run:
 ```bash
 tach check
 ```